mmisak/counTR/README.md

 ```

 ### Read count normalization and differential repeat content analysis
-Last, we use our read counts for a differential read count analysis.
+Last, we use our read count matrix for read count normalization and differential analysis.
 For this, analyses using edgeR, DESeq2, limma voom or Wilcoxon rank sum test are suitable.

 **Example (using EdgeR)**: